top of page

 I’m back to working in the garden in the cool of dawn then retreating inside into stone and adobe interior spaces for the heat of the day.
 Doing midsummer things in spring as the garden, with masses of expensive supplemental water, that most precious and finite element in this equation, evolves into a brief oasis.

 Everything is in a hurry, suddenly.
-The apricot hardly blossomed, went straight to leaf (as an aside, maybe it didn’t get enough chill hours this winter past having behaved so unwinterly) while figs explode, going from barely there to green flare in less than 24 hours.
+The apricot hardly blossomed, went straight to leaf (as an aside, maybe it didn’t get enough chill hours this winter past having behaved so unwinterly) while figs explode, going from barely there to neon green flare in less than 24 hours.

 Project Food Garden, 2026 edition, which had me planning a series of plantings staggered throughout the months, is in danger of being blown off course by this sudden heat.
 I’m not ready.
 Not rested.
 Not finished winter infrastructure projects.